CarloLepelaars/irouter/README.md

 ### Call

-`Call` is the simplest interface to have one-off interactions with one or more LLMs.
+`Call` is the simplest interface to have one-off interactions with one or more LLMs (without tool support).

-For conversational interactions use `Chat`, which tracks message history and token usage.
+For conversational interactions use `Chat`, which tracks message history, token usage, and supports tool calling.

 #### Single LLM
 ```python